rajsunmukhani/InstagramCloneMaking/readme.md

 15. Making search profile work ✅

-16. directing user to the profile of searched user.
+16. Directing user to the profile of searched user. ✅

-17.
+17. Enabling user to follow oher users and get followed by other users.